ahandsomeChineseboy/inet/tutorials/queueing/doc/SignalBasedTokenGenerator.rst

 Generating Tokens Based on Received Signals
 ===========================================

-The :ned:`SignalBasedTokenGenerator` module generates tokens based on received signals.
+The :ned:`SignalBasedTokenGenerator` module generates tokens into a token-based server when receiving signals.

 .. figure:: media/SignalBasedTokenGenerator.png
    :width: 80%